getnacelle/nacelle-sanity-plugin-pim-linker/README.md

 ### Credentials

-You'll need to provide the ID and Token associated with your Nacelle space, either in `./config/@nacelle/sanity-plugin-pim-linker.json` or in `.env.development` / `.env.production`.
+You'll need to provide the ID and Token associated with your Nacelle space.
 These credentials can be found in the [Nacelle Dashboard](https://dashboard.getnacelle.com/).

+You can add these credentials in one of two ways:

-#### `./config/@nacelle/sanity-plugin-pim-linker.json`
+#### in `./config/@nacelle/sanity-plugin-pim-linker.json`

 ```json
 {